Eppie-io/Eppie-App/.github/pull_request_template.md

 > - `platform/desktop` - pull requests that are related to the desktop
 > - `platform/ios` - pull requests that are related to the iOS platform
 > - `platform/macos` - pull requests that are related to the macOS platform
+> - `platform/other` - pull requests that are related to an unknown platform
 > - `platform/uwp` - pull requests that are related to the Universal Windows Platform
 > - `platform/wasm` - pull requests that are related to the WebAssembly platform
 > - `platform/winui` - pull requests that are related to the WinUI platform